ostracod/ostracode/languageDocumentation/statements.md

 Imports the module located at file path `$path` in the current package. `$path` is relative to the `src` directory of the current package.
 The module will be exposed as a prep-grade variable with name identifier `$moduleName` in the current module.
 If `as $moduleName` is excluded, the module will not be exposed as a variable.

 ```
-importPackage <$packageName> as $moduleName [$attrs]
+importPackage <$specifier> as $moduleName [$attrs]
 ```

-Imports the main module of the external package with name string `$packageName`.
+Imports the main module of the package in `~/.ostraCodePackages` with specifier string `$specifier`.
 The module will be exposed as a prep-grade variable with name identifier `$moduleName` in the current module.
 If `as $moduleName` is excluded, the module will not be exposed as a variable.

 ## Attribute Statements